Kamen (volcano): History

 Kamen was formed over large lava plateaus in two different stages of eruptions.
 The first stage was explosive and produced pyroclastic debris which mainly contained tuffs while the second stage aimed to be the opposite.
 This stage began the formation of dikes (often reaching up to 2 kilometers long and 5 meters thick) which served as a way for magma to flow upward in order to help the volcano erupt.
 These same eruption stages were also how Kamen's neighboring volcanoes were formed.
 As Kamen continued to age, so did the compositions within its lava.
-When the stratovolcano was first born, the lava it would often produce would contain mafic materials.
+When the stratovolcano was born, the lava it would often produce would contain mafic materials.
 However, as Kamen grew older, it started to show a decline in these minerals.

 Collapses

 Between 10,000 and 11,000 years ago, Kamen had gone dormant due to its magma supply being removed.
 This has later resulted in the destruction of the volcano's cone due to gravitational collapse as well as other natural occurrences.
 Because of these collapses, Kamen hasn't been able to maintain its original structure, in fact only about 60% of the volcano's original topography remains with the edifice being mostly destroyed.
 After these collapses emerged, they were able to create debris avalanche deposits and Toreva blocks which were actually materials that were once part of the volcanic cone.
 However these collapses didn't just cause destruction, in fact they were able to support the formation of a new volcano called Bezymianny.
 After Kamen's volcanic breccia fell down its slope, the debris was then buried by other deposits so Bezymianny could form overtop.